Edward Disbrowe: Early life and family

 Disbrowe was the son of George Disbrowe and Margaret Vaughan.
 He came from an old Northamptonshire family descended from John Desborough, a Parliamentarian officer during the English Civil War, and his wife Jane Cromwell, a sister of Oliver Cromwell.
 He was the first of his family to be established at Walton-on-Trent, where he inherited an estate in 1773.

 Offices and positions

-While serving as an officer in the Staffordshire militia, Disbrowe became a friend of the king.
+While serving as an officer in the Staffordshire Militia at Windsor, Disbrowe became a friend of the king.
 This led to a variety of royal appointments, including Equerry to George III, Vice-Chamberlain to Queen Charlotte, and Master of St Katharine's by the Tower.
-His brother-in-law, Robert Hobart, the Colonial Secretary, provided Disbrowe with a sinecure to help support his family finances.
+His regiment was given the title of the King's Own (1st Staffordshire) Militia, and was thereafter frequently on duty at Windsor Castle, Kew Palace, or at Weymouth when the Royal Family was in residence.
+Disbrowe's brother-in-law, Robert Hobart, the Colonial Secretary, provided Disbrowe with a sinecure to help support his family finances.

 Disbrowe represented Windsor in Parliament from 1806 until his death.
 His career was marked by punctual attendance, generally silent support for the government, and opposition to Catholic relief.
 While serving as MP, he was the first to inform ministers of the king's impending relapse into insanity in 1810, which would lead to the regency of the Prince of Wales.